 Acute vitamin A toxicity results in redness of the skin, followed by desquamation, dryness, peeling of the lips, and dry eyes.
 Hair loss and nail thinning or loss may become apparent after some weeks.

-Other features of vitamin A toxicity include headache, abdominal pain, nausea, and vomiting.
+Other features of vitamin A toxicity include a headache, abdominal pain, nausea, and vomiting.

 A severe overdose of vitamin A can lead to death.
 The intake of high levels of vitamin A or other retinoids during pregnancy has been associated with birth defects.